JvanKatwijk/qt-dab/README.md

 As an exercise - and slightly experimental - the functionality was added to qt-dab.

-If - on configuration - pluto-rxtx is selected as device rather than pluto, and if pluto-rxtx is selected as device, the audio of the selected service, augmented with the text of the dynamic label encoded as RDS signal, will be transmitted on a specified frequency.
+If - on configuration - pluto-rxtx is taken as device rather than pluto, and if pluto-rxtx is selected as device, the audio of the selected service, augmented with the text of the dynamic label encoded as RDS signal, will be transmitted on a specified frequency.